+3

+Then finally, and the most

+1 deraf

+time of thought startling offshoot of all, the sharpness between my father and Alec.

+retain gracerth scross tros cos yoroan ATTTEE suo

-early draft Then finally, and the most line of thought startling offshoot of all, the sharpness between my father and Alec.
-I termin directly acress from the Kolosh village and If I'd had to forecast, say at about the point Alec was announcing marriage intentions, my mother was the natural choice to bring down the house on him.
-She of course did make herself known, but the awful finale of that supportine was all-male McCaskill: You're done running my life, flung by Alec as he stomped out with Leona in tow, and Nobedy's running it, including you, from my father to Alec's departing back.
+If I'd had to forecast, say)

+at about the point Alec was announcing marriage intentions, my mother was the natural choice to bring down the house on him.
+She of course did make herself known, but the ewfel finale of that suppertime was all-male McCaskill: You're done running my life, flung by Alec as he stomped out with Leona in tow, and Nobedy's running it, including you, from my father to Alec's departing back.

 Put that way--the stark moment of an argument breaking off into silence--it may sound like something concluding itself; a point at which contention has been expended.
 But the fracture of a family is not a thing that happens clean and sharp, so that you at least know that from here on it will begin to be over with.
 No, it is like one of those worst bone breaks, a shatter.
 You can mend the place, peg it and splint it and work to strengthen it, and while the surface maybe can be brought to look much as it did before, it always remains a spot that has to be favored.
-So if I didn't grasp much, I at least held the realization that last night's rift in our family was nowhere near over. (mons) John Stranger there on Noon Creek-Dill Egan's, and the Reese family place now run by my mother's brother Pete, and of course, the Double W has home ranch to the east of them.
-But the valley of English Creek, there we could see ranches remainedly one after another like green pouches on a long thong.
-That is to say, we could pick out the green meadows of each place, for hayfields were splotched all along English Creek to the town of Gros Ventre, some of them narrow nests of brome grass which a mowing machine could scarcely maneuver in, others fat sweeping parcels which took a day or so apiece to cut flat.
+So if I didn't grasp much, I at least held the realization that last night's rift in our family was nowhere near over. down onto both drainages and their various ranches.
+Three only, there on Noon Creek--Dill Egan's, and the Reese family place now run by my mothen's brother Pete, and of course, the Double W has home ranch to the east of them.
+But the valley of English Creek, there we could see ranches continuedly one after another like green pouches on a long thong.
+That is to say, we could pick out the bay of each place, for hayfields were splotched and along English Creek to the town of Gros Ventre, some of them narrow nests of brome grass which a mowing machine could scarcely maneuver in, others fat sweeping

+45

+early deaft

+parcels which took a day or so apiece to cut flat.